Skip to main content

 • “Even if you start because of the cute visuals, you will likely find yourself fully absorbed in reading your opponent’s actions and choosing the optimal move.”

-• “Best beyblade game to date with a few things that could be better all around from some writing to some visuals.”
+• “Best Beyblade game to date with a few things that could be better all around from some writing to some visuals.”

 • “Hope this game is optimized for Steam Deck with SteamOS, as there are graphic glitches during battles.”

-• “Online play is also a little messy; when playing against other human players, there seem to be issues where the visuals bug out a lot.”
+• “Online play is also a little messy; when playing other human players, there seem to be issues where the visuals bug out a lot.”

 • optimization